Herbert Campbell: Early life and career

 Campbell was born in Lambeth to Henry George Story and his wife Hanna Fisher and was educated in west London.
 Campbell left school at sixteen and worked as an office boy for Murdo Young McLean, a journalist at The Sun newspaper in London.
 A few years later, he worked in a gun factory at Woolwich where he formed an amateur nigger band with colleagues.
 The idea for this was inspired by a performance of Raynor's original Christy Minstrels show which Campbell had seen during a works outing.
 The band soon toured music halls throughout the south east of London and raised money for charities as a result.
 During the early 1860s he changed his stage name to Campbell and after a less than successful performance with the band, he joined the minstrel performers Harman and Elston in their act Harmon, Campbell and Elston.

 In 1867 Campbell struggled to establish a career away from his blackface act.
-The following year, he decided to pursue a career as a comic vocalist and made his first solo appearance at the Alhambra in Shoreditch and Collins Music Hall in Islington.
+The following year, he decided to pursue a career as a comic vocalist and made his first solo appearance at the Alhambra in Shoreditch and Collins's Music Hall in Islington.
 Campbell quickly established himself as a popular music hall comedian and sang many, many songs that included "Did You Ever Hear A Girl Say No?", "It's Enough To Make a Parson Swear", "They Were A Lovely Pair" and "Mother Will Be Pleased".
 It was his cockney style and humour displayed in these numbers which became popular with his London audiences.
 In 1871 he made his first pantomime appearance as King Autumn in King Winter; or, The Four Seasons at the Theatre Royal, Liverpool and was re-engaged the following year as Brazenface in Lukerland.
 Impressed at his performance in this piece, George Conquest hired Campbell to appear in the Christmas pantomime at the Grecian Theatre, Shoreditch, playing the same role.
+In 1876 he appeared as King Boobee in the next Conquest pantomime, The Grim Goblin, again at the Grecian Theatre.